-The Adviser allocates the Fund's assets with respect to Satellite holdings among the Underlying Funds by utilizing proprietary quantitatively based models in which an Underlying Fund must meet a rigorous performance criteria of outperforming the average of its peer group by a minimum of 10% across multiple timeframes (1 month, 3 month, 6 month, 1 year, 2 years, 3 years, and 5 years) to be considered a potential (or remain as an existing) investment in the Fund.
-The emphasis each timeframe has on the overriding analysis is determined through a proprietary weighting process that enables the Adviser to place more emphasis on various timeframes through a variety of market cycles.
-The Adviser's asset allocation will be rebalanced when an allocation dispersion exceeding +/- 10% is experienced.
-For instance, if an Underlying Fund's allocation of the Fund's total assets equals 15%, then the Adviser would rebalance if/when this investment's allocation exceeded 16.5% of the Fund's total assets (110% x 15% = 16.5%), or if/when this Underlying Fund's allocation as a percent of the Fund's total assets drops to less than 13.5% (90% x 15% = 13.5%).
+The Adviser allocates the Fund's assets with respect to Satellite holdings among the Underlying Funds by utilizing proprietary quantitative-based models in which an Underlying Fund must meet a performance criteria of outperforming the average of its peer group by a minimum of 10% across multiple timeframes (1 month, 3 months, 6 months, 1 year, 2 years, 3 years, and 5 years) to be considered a potential (or remain as an existing) investment in the Fund.
+The emphasis of each timeframe in the overriding analysis is determined through a proprietary weighting process that enables the Adviser to place more emphasis on varying timeframes through a variety of market cycles.
+The Adviser's asset allocation to both the Core and Satellite components of the Fund will generally be rebalanced when an allocation dispersion exceeding +/- 10% is experienced.
+For instance, if an Underlying Fund's allocation of the Fund's total assets equals 15%, then the Adviser would rebalance if/when this investment's allocation exceeded 16.5% of the Fund's total assets (110% x 15% = 16.5%), or if/ when this Underlying Fund's allocation as a percent of the Fund's total assets drops to less than 13.5% (90% x 15% = 13.5%).